mui/material-ui/docs/data/material/migration/upgrade-to-v6/upgrade-to-v6.md

 ## Deprecations

-It is not required to immediately go through the deprecations to use Material UI v6.
+It is not required to immediately go through the deprecations in order to use Material UI v6.

 You can do it at your own pace by checking out the [deprecations page](/material-ui/migration/migrating-from-deprecated-apis/).
 Those deprecations will be removed in the next major version.